 • What is a “video cassette cartridge game”?
 Frank seems to think kids would like to get one…

 • Why isn’t the tree in the background in Deep 13 decorated?

 • The image above was the best one I could get for this movie, because this version has no title card.
 The version you can download at Archive.org also has no title card.
-For a while I thought this was the only print available, but the Cinematic Titanic version DOES have the title card.
-So, more than one version exists.
+For a while I thought this was the only print available, but the RiffTrax and Cinematic Titanic versions DO have the title card.
+So, a much cleaner version exists.

-• There are a LOT of then-current topical references in this one: C. Everett Koop … “Twin Peaks” … the Thomas hearings … “Gates has been confirmed” … the notion that Drew Barrymore is a little kid … Eric Heiden … Donna Rice … and the first of several references to long forgotten commercial character, ‘Bonnie, your Time/Life operator.’
-And a name that was a fairly obscure reference back then: “Joseph Biden.”
+• There are a LOT of then-current topical references in this one: C. Everett Koop … “Twin Peaks” … the Thomas hearings … “Gates has been confirmed” … the notion that Drew Barrymore is a little kid … Eric Heiden … Donna Rice … and the first of several references to long forgotten commercial character, “Bonnie, your Time/Life operator.”

 • At one point Servo says to Droppo: “You’re the Gilligan of your time.”
-Um, this movie and “Gilligan’s Island” both came out in the same year.
+Um, sorry, Servo, but this movie and “Gilligan’s Island” both came out in the same year.

 • Callbacks: “Puma?”
 (Ring of Terror) “…the Robot Holocaust…”